Document Guide — Police Clearance

 • (4) Returned to the embassy / consulate for pickup

-Once obtained, please mail the sealed certificate to Japan; we will handle apostille, certified translation, and international shipping.
+Once obtained, please mail the sealed certificate to Japan; we will handle MOFA apostille application support, certified translation, and international shipping.
 Do not open the seal when sending it to us.

 How many times can the certificate be obtained?
 Are old certificates still valid?